anjvyas/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

 ### Storyboards and Scenarios

 #### The Miss You Machine
+I'm an international student from India and I often miss my family and friends back home.
+Sometimes when my parents call, I am distracted with work and I don't pick up.
+Sometimes, when I call them, they are at work.
+With the miss you machine, loved ones can just send positive thoughts through a click and they would show up as pink glowing on the device.
+This helps remind them that you are thinking of them even though it may be difficult to find times to talk on a call :)
 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%201/miss_you_machine.jpg" width=70% height=70%>

 #### Hydratinator
+When I am in my zone while studying or working, I often forget to drink water for hours.
+Then my head starts hurting and it takes me a while to realize that I just need to drink water.
+The hydratinator aims to solve this by glowing blue periodically to remind the user to stay hydrated!
 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%201/hydratinator.jpg" width=70% height=70%>

 #### Weather Buddy
+A lot of times when I leave home in a rush, I forget to check the weather and don't grab my umbrella.
+Sometimes I end up feeling cold because I underestimate how chilly it is going to be.
+Even though it is easy to swipe left and check the weather app or ask Google/Siri, I forget to do it.
+I would appreciate a visual reminder that I can see right in front of me as I am leaving my home or getting ready.
+This is why I believe 'weather buddy' would be useful - it can make sounds and change colors based on the weather!
 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%201/weather_buddy.jpg" width=70% height=70%>

 #### A simple way to grab a prof's attention from the back of a big classroom
+I have often sat in classrooms that are very big and I can imagine it being difficult for professors to see people raising their hands.
+This light device might be a good solution for this issue.
+Different colors can also be used to signify different things.
 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%201/lecture.jpg" width=70% height=70%>

 #### A spooky interactive halloween decoration
+I love halloween and thought of making a spooky ghost decoration that can be placed in a pitch dark room.
+When someone enters, the lights can turn on and make a spooky sound!
 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%201/spooky.jpg" width=70% height=70%>

 #### A night light + sleep sounds player
+Sometimes sounds of the city can make it difficult to sleep so a white noise machine or peaceful sound player can help a lot.
 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%201/night_light.jpg" width=70% height=70%>

 #### A book light that can play ambient sounds
+To emulate the feeling of curling up by a bonfire, or sitting in a park or any kind of nature related setting while sitting right at home and reading a book.
+The lights can also be changed to make reading feel even more magical :)
 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%201/book_light.jpg" width=70% height=70%>

 ### Feedback